Garnet Stone: How to Choose the Perfect One

 Believed to be protective against injuries as well as representing one’s life blood, romance, and passion, the garnet is ideal for both engagement rings and wedding bands, as well as cocktail rings and any signature piece of jewelry.
 The vitality of the gem is everlasting, adding richness and depth to any design.

-Garnet Colors
+Garnet Jewelry

-What does a garnet stone symbolize?
+garnet stone

 Is a Garnet Ring Right For Me?